json-schema-org/json-schema-spec/proposals/propertyDependencies.md

 To provide feedback, use this issue tracker or any of the communication methods listed on the homepage.

-## Table of Contents

-## Conventions and Terminology

-All conventions and terms used and defined by the [JSON Schema Core specification](../jsonschema-core.html) also apply to this document.

 ## Overview

 ### Problem Statement